jpnewman/my-jekyll-website/cv.md

 ### DevOps / Senior Software Engineer

 #### Responsibilities:
-- Implemetation and maintaince of Amazon Web Services (AWS) infrastructure, including 200 instances
+- Implemetation and maintaince of Amazon Web Services (AWS) infrastructure, including 200 instances.
-- Implemetation and maintaince of all CI / CD systems
+- Implemetation and maintaince of all CI / CD systems.
-- Jenkins, Artifactory, Gerrit, Octopus Deploy
+- Jenkins, Artifactory, Gerrit, Octopus Deploy.
-- Scrum Master
+- Scrum Master.
-- Team Lead
+- Team Lead.

 #### Key Achievements:
 - Created a process to deploy a legacy VB6 application using Chef, Powershell, and AWS S3.
-- Created Ansible roles to deploy an ELK stack, and Artifactory, Gerrit, Jenkins servers.
+- Created Ansible roles to deploy an ELK / Elastic stack, and Artifactory, Gerrit, Jenkins servers.
 - Developed and maintained Chef Cookbooks for Continuous Integration (CI) servers.
 - Developed a RESTful Reporting Service using C#, Entity Framework (EF) and the Repository Pattern.
 With a JQuery and d3.js frontend.
 - Created Powershell build and deploy scripts to replace, Ruby Rake and MSBuild scripts.